enterstudio/custom_template_tags/README.md

 ###Custom Taxonomy Tags or CTT

 Methods can be called on the `CTT` namespace.
 Assume 'custom_taxonomy' is the name of your custom taxonomy you are calling.
-Usage micmics `the_tags()`.
+Usage mimics `the_tags()`.

 `CTT::the_custom_taxnonomy`